Scrivener07/BGS-Handbook/docs/wiki/fo4/interface/reference/menus/messagebox/MessageBoxMenu.md

 - **initDisableInputCounter()**
   - A frame-based counter to delay input enabling for the list, ensuring it is not immediately selectable.
+This method handles a frame-enter event that occurs 4 times.
+This is used as a count down timer to disable list input after 4 *frames*.

 - **onItemPress(`Event`)**
   - Event handler for when a list item is pressed.
 It calls an external interface function for button press logic.